mayurlohia7/hcl_hackathon/README.md

 Input (X)
 These are the features available at order time only, to avoid future leakage.
  Examples include:
-Product information (category, size, type)
+ -> Product information (category, size, type)

-Pricing & discount details
+ -> Pricing & discount details

-Customer details (if available)
+ -> Customer details (if available)

-Order context (date/time, day of week, season)
+ -> Order context (date/time, day of week, season)

-Purchase channel (web / mobile / store)
+ -> Purchase channel (web / mobile / store)

-Shipment/delivery preferences
+ -> Shipment/delivery preferences

 Output (y)
 A binary label representing return risk:
-1 → Order was returned or cancelled
+1 → Order was returned or cancelled!

 0 → Order was not returned

 This label is derived from the dataset’s status column (e.g., returned, is_returned, status, etc.).

 2. Expected Target Value
 The project predicts a binary output:
 Predicted Value
 Meaning
-0
-The order is not likely to be returned
+0 : The order is not likely to be returned
-1
-The order is likely to be returned
+1 : The order is likely to be returned

 The model outputs both:
 A class prediction (0 or 1)

 A probability score (0.0–1.0) representing return risk
 Example:
  0.72 return probability → High likelihood of return.

 3. End-to-End Project Pipeline (For README)
 3.1 Data Ingestion
 Load a public retail dataset from Kaggle or other open-source portals.
 Import the data into the notebook using pandas.
 Inspect the first few rows, datatypes, and column descriptions.